 - To offer the advice necessary to help business and academic units manage records effectively.

-A sound records management program can ensure that valuable records properly maintained from the moment they are created.
-To this end the Corporate Archives maintains a File Classification System for Administrative Records.
+A sound records management program can ensure that valuable records are properly maintained from the moment they are created until they are no longer needed.
+To this end, the Corporate Archives maintains a records retention schedule for the benefit of the University.

-Records retention schedules are based on an in depth analysis of the business functions and records creation of administrative and academic units and are developed with legislative compliance considerations (such as the Freedom of Information and Protection of Privacy Act) in mind.
-To this end the Corporate Archives maintains Carleton University’s Records Retention Schedule.
+Records retention schedules are based on an in-depth analysis of the business functions and records creation of administrative and academic units and are developed with legislative compliance considerations (such as the Freedom of Information and Protection of Privacy Act) in mind.

 The Carleton University Archives was officially established in April 1994.
 It was first an administrative unit of the Board of Governors, and was the culmination of 13 years of planning.
 In 1997, the Archives became a unit of the University Secretariat with the Archivist reporting directly to the University Secretary.